-PC1 well discriminates varnish (V) from epoxy (E) spectra mainly thanks to the signals around 1700 and 1510 cm-1.
-PC2 allows the discrimination of objects related to ground coat (G) due to the amide I signal (1665-1645 cm-1).
+Here, PC1 effectively discriminated the varnish (V) from the epoxy (E) spectra, mainly due to the signals around 1,700 and 1,510 cm−1 , while PC2 allowed for the discrimination of objects related to ground coat (G) due to the amide I signal (1,665–1,645 cm−1).

-PLS-DA classification model
+PLS–DA classification model

-The materials identified through the observation of each layer position in the stratigraphy, and confirmed by PCA, were used as classes (E, V, G, W and U), thus constituting the a-priori information (Y) to build the PLS-DA classification model (Table 3), able to predict layers predominant material based on the spectral data collected (X).
+The materials identified through the observation of each layer position in the stratigraphy and confirmed via PCA were used as classes (E, V, G, W and U), thus constituting the a priori information (Y) to build the PLS–DA classification model (Table 3) that has the capacity to predict the predominant materials in the layers based on the obtained spectral data (X).

-The PLS-DA model was firstly calibrated, i.e. a classification rule (equation) was established based on a representative set of samples.
-Then the model was internally validated by iterative exclusion of part of the calibration set, i.e. one out of the eight groups of samples (selected by “Venetian blinds” procedure) served as an internal test set, whereas the remaining data were used for calibration; the results of the eight tests were averaged and the constituent strategy achieving the highest accuracy was selected.
-The prediction ability of the optimized model was then tested by an external test set.
+The PLS–DA model was first calibrated, that is, a classification rule (equation) was established based on a representative set of samples.
+Following this, the model was internally validated via an iterative exclusion of part of the calibration set, that is, one out of the eight groups of samples (selected via the ‘Venetian blinds’ procedure) served as an internal test set, while the remaining data were used for the calibration.
+The results of the eight tests were then averaged and the constituent strategy that achieved the highest accuracy was selected.
+The prediction ability of the optimised model was then tested using an external test set.

 Table 3.
-Figure of merit of the PLS-DA model referred to calibration (Cal), cross-validated (CV) and prediction (Pred) steps.
+Figure of merit of the PLS–DA model related to the calibration (Cal), cross-validated (CV) and prediction (Pred) steps.
 Sens = sensitivity; Spec = specificity.
 E = epoxy resin, V = varnish, G = ground coat; W = wood; U = undefined.